 Travelling with your therapy equipment is now made easier, thanks to ResMed’s device technology.

-Suits an outdoor lifestyle
+Fits your outdoor lifestyle

 Love to go camping and enjoy the outdoors?
 Now you can, even with your ResMed device.

 We offer converters for our wide range of products.
 These converters allow you to use your device from a 12V or 24V DC power source in a car, boat or other vehicle that has a suitable battery.
 Most of our devices, including our Ventilators, operate with an external battery source, called the ResMed Power Station (RPS) II.
 It provides backup power in case the mains power fails unexpectedly.
 So even if you’re in a wheelchair, you now have the freedom to go out more without interrupting your therapy.
 Our battery guide provides detailed technical information about using your device with an alternate power supply.

 Perfect for air travel

 Now there’s no reason why your treatment should keep you from flying–and a good night’s sleep!
 Thanks to the portability and convenience of ResMed’s therapy equipment, the sky is the limit when you want to see more of the world.

 Before travelling with your therapy equipment, you should: